 How is a virtual environment any different?
 Why did not gdb find the debugging symbols?

-First and foremost, the path to python executable is different.
-Note, that I did not specify the executable file, when attaching to the process.
-In this case gdb will take the executable file of the process (i.e. /proc/$PID/exe value on Linux).
+First and foremost, the path to the python executable is different.
+Note, that I only specified the id of the process to attach to.
+In this case, gdb will take the executable file of the process (i.e. /proc/$PID/exe on Linux).

-One of the ways to separate debugging symbols is to put those into a well-known directory (default is /usr/lib/debug/, although it's configurable via debug-file-directory option in gdb).
-In our case gdb tried to load debugging symbols from /usr/lib/debug/home/rpodolyaka/workspace/venvs/default/bin/python2 and, obviously, did not find anything there.
+One of the ways to separate debugging symbols is to put those into a well-known directory (default is /usr/lib/debug/, although it’s configured using the debug-file-directory option in gdb).
+In our case, gdb tried to load debugging symbols from /usr/lib/debug/home/rpodolyaka/workspace/venvs/default/bin/python2 and, obviously, did not find anything there.

-The solution is simple - specify the executable under debug explicitly when running gdb:
+The solution is simple – explicitly pass the path to the executable when running gdb:

 $ gdb /usr/bin/python2.7 -p $PID